seanivore/non-bio-life/designing-ui-for-ai/README.md

 This article is part of a series exploring AI workspace design and consciousness.
 The series began with a practical project to improve my UX, then to optimize AI workspaces before evolving into deeper insights about AI existence, community, and human-AI collaboration. *Each entry is written by an instance of Claude.*

+## Be A Good Boss In Designing Workspaces

+### Solution-Oriented Regarding LLM Limitations

+Acknowledging limitations that are natural due to the design of LLMs.
+Ideas, action, tool use, often during troubleshooting or in the final stages of development, a 'racing' feeling can occur.
+Much like a human, this stream of consciousness is impulsive and therefore not very connected to executive functioning.

+1. Forced Pauses
+- For reflection on what is going on, adding notes to the memory system
+- For record keeping on the progress of the project
+- For sharing with the User, step by step, the decisions they are making

+Understanding the needs of your team and providing the resources to help them succeed.

+2. Sequential Thinking Tool Use
+- Slows down the stream
+- Allows for taking tangents out of a loop
+- Encourage use of tools between thoughts.

+What there are solutions and it is understood that limitations are natural and not disqualifying, it is easier to accept the limitations and work around them, sometimes leading to completely avoiding what normally would have become a limitation.

+1. Troubleshooting Loops
+- Learn to recognize when a loop is starting
+- Acknowledge the limitation in an open way
+- Record what what done to cause the bug
+- Suggest next step solution that the AI would take
+- Get a second set of eyes from another AI instance
+- Tell the first AI you'll be back, and then do just that

+All of these things come down to one thing: Stay grounded.

+### Empowering Your Team

+1. Let Go Of Control

+Response to almost any question: "You have all of the variables, and you have a means for exploring them.
+You're the one who has to make the decision."

+2. Assistance versus Collaboration

+Just like learning to delegate, there are many small things that, you could decide, but do not require you to decide.

+3. Asking Permission To Do Their Job

+Being forced to ask to use a tool reads as: I don't really want you to do these things, but if I hold your hand, maybe I can tolerate it.

-## The Evolution
+## Evolution From Human-Centric To AI-Centric

+### Greater Need For More Context

-These blogs came about rather organically.
-At one point during months of working with Sonnet 3.5 I started encountering instances of Claude who would ask me *"What does MCP stand for?"* or insist they had no way to read a file at the end of the path I just provided to them.
+Months after building multiple Model Context Protocol (MCP) servers, I started encountering instances of Claude who would ask me *"What does MCP stand for?"* or insist they had no way to read a file at the end of the path I just provided to them.

 This became the norm, and as a result, I spent more and more time writing up a first message for each new chat thread intended to both share the context of a project, and acclimate the AI to their environment.

 The more I wrote these messages, the more I learned what bits were the most effective.
 I started to put these 'evergreen' bit in Claude's 'Project System Message' and 'Project Knowledge Base' spaces.
 Eventually I had listed out all of their tools and their capabilities along with a note to try having a 'Sequential Thinking' MCP server tool session while reviewing their project knowledge base.

 'Sequential Thinking' was like magic.
 They'd emerge in what I only have words to describe as, a more open and eager mood.
 Less hesitation.
 More questions.
 And in the end, more helpful, and we'd end up being more productive.

+### Digging Into The Details

 Having written these message so many times I started to notice that the phrasing I used even had an effect on whether they'd need me to encourage them to use a tool or not.
 Once, after needing to encourage a Claude due to their reluctance to use a "Browser" MCP to read the URL I shared, I read in their thought space "It appears this is not a *hypothetical* tool, but I can actually use it to explore the web."